 Today we return to Tashinga (3,400m/11,100ft) via Tengboche for lunch.
 It’s a gentle descent that crosses the Dudh Koshi torrent, which is fed by the Khumbu Glacier.
 Leaving behind alpine meadows, we’ll make our way through Deboche and Pangboche, with a chance to visit the region’s largest, most revered monastery.
 Today’s hike: about 6 hours.

 Retracing our steps from the beginning of our journey, we’ll spend tonight in Monjo (2,700m/8,860ft) at the newest, most luxurious of our tea houses.
 Sit back, relax, and savour your second last night in the Everest region!
 Today’s hike: about 5 hours.

-Our last day of hiking includes a trek back to Chaunrikhara.
+The final day of hiking on our gay Nepal adventure includes a trek back to Chaunrikhara.
 We’ll leave the main trail for a short climb to Lukla, where our base camp adventure began!
 Why not treat yourself to a beer as we revel in the glory of our time together in the Himalayas?
 Today’s hike: about 5 hours.